 To clarify the vision of the Playground Project, applicants are required to review the following project goals listed under Committee Goals and Community Goals.
-Applicants will not be required to respond to these goals when applying for the contract award, however the awarded applicant will be expected to consider these goals while creating, modifying, and finalizing their proposal for the Playground Project.
+Applicants will respond to these goals in their cover letter and by demonstrated experience in their image list, resume or CV, and references when applying for the contract award.
+The awarded applicant will be expected to champion these goals while creating, modifying, and finalizing their proposal for the Playground Project.

 - Committee Goals.
-The PPAC has identified the following goals that the Playground Project will accomplish: - Use public art to create a welcoming and memorable experience for children, teens, and families - Create, support, and facilitate a deeper interaction with the surrounding neighborhood and businesses - Create a more visually stimulating environment for the Kenilworth Park area - Engage with community aspirations for the future of Petaluma's neighborhoods (see Community Goals below for details) - Encourage cultural tourism with a new public art offering and providing a familyfriendly experience as a playground - Partner with Parks and Recreation to expand the functional use, amenities, and aesthetic of an existing park and playground through incorporation of public art. - Create and maintain a unique, site-specific, functional playground-artwork offering that is durable, safe, and fun to interact with - Community Goals.
+The PPAC has identified the following goals that the completed Playground Project will accomplish: - Uses public art to create a welcoming and memorable experience for children, teens, and families; - Welcomes and supports a deeper interaction with the surrounding neighborhood and businesses near Kenilworth Park; - Creates a visually stimulating environment for the newly designed Kenilworth Park site that is unique and inspires creativity, a sense of wonder, and play; - Engages with community aspirations for the future of Petaluma's neighborhoods (see Community Goals and Appendix A - Community Engagement Survey Feedback below for details); - Encourages cultural tourism with a new public art offering and play space by providing a centrally located, accessible family-friendly experience in Petaluma; - Partners with Parks and Recreation to expand the functional use, amenities, and aesthetic of an existing park and playground through incorporation of public art; - Provides and maintains an exuberantly creative, site-specific public artplayground structure(s) that is durable, safe, inclusive, and fun to interact with. - Community Goals.
 The PPAC and Public Art Program have designed this opportunity to support a larger impact of the Park Project and offer a higher level of engagement in the community.
 Using a community survey, City staff asked members of the public to share their thoughts and feedback about goals, priorities, and aspirations for this project and for the Kenilworth Park site.
 The resulting data has been synthesized by the PPAC to create the Project Goals listed above.
-For more information about the survey, including the full data from the community engagement, please view Appendix A - Community Engagement Survey Feedback in this document.
+For more information about the survey, including the full data from the community engagement, please view Appendix A Community Engagement Survey Feedback in this document.